Fruzi/Injustice-Tournament-Manager/README.md

 "# Project-Leader"
-This is a fine README.
+This is a fine README. now with some notes